framilano/BlackOps3ServerInstaller/README.md

 **You can create servers on both Linux-based platforms and Windows.**

+**There doesn't seem to be a way to run zombies server using the official BO3 Server Launcher.
+Currently zombies servers are only available using custom clients**

 ## Table of Contents
 - [How to install on Windows](#how-to-install-windows)
 - [How to install on Linux (Ubuntu, Debian, Arch)](#how-to-install-linux)